Investigation of Benghazi

-For over a year now, House Committees have engaged in serious, deliberate, and exhaustive oversight investigations of what led up to this tragic event, what happened that night, and why the White House still refuses to tell the whole truth.
+For over two years, House Committees have engaged in serious, deliberate, and exhaustive oversight investigations of what led up to this tragic event, what happened that night, and why the White House still refuses to tell the whole truth.
 All of the unclassified information and findings from this ongoing investigation can be found on this website.

 The House committees investigating the attack have produced reports outlining what has been learned and what information we continue to seek on behalf of the American people and the families of the victims.

 The Committee on Armed Services has received and reviewed hundreds of pages of written material, much of it classified, from Department of Defense.
 The committee has also convened two open hearings, seven classified Member briefings, and three classified staff briefings.